 The best way to get to Bako is to catch the Red Number 1 bus for 4-ringgit or order a GRAB driver, and they’ll get you to the boat terminal in less than half an hour.

 Once at the Terminal, you pay your fees for the shuttle boat and National Park entrance fees, and before you know, you’re in beautiful Bako.

-What follows is several hours of sightseeing through different trekking paths which usually leads to a gorgeous coastline or beach.
-To save time and energy, at the end of most trekking points, you have the option of catching a boat to another beautiful location and hike back to the central point of Bako.
+There are several hours of sightseeing through different trekking paths, which usually leads to a gorgeous coastline or beach.
+To save time and energy, at the end of most trekking points, you can catch a boat to another beautiful location and hike back to the central point of Bako.

-While the boat trips cost a small fee, it certainly is the best way to go about seeing as much of Bako National Park in the short time available.
-Meaning, you don’t have to see the same thing twice during your day trip.
+While the boat trips cost a small fee, it certainly is the best way to see as much of Bako National Park in the short time available.
+You don’t have to see the same thing twice during your day trip.

 Kubah National Park

-Kubah is only a short drive from the Kuching city centre which is accessible by GRAB, or regular bus services.
-It’s particularly popular at night, with the Frog Nights Tour a popular choice for travellers to want to see the best of the wilderness in the night sky.
+Kubah is only a short drive from the Kuching city centre, accessible by GRAB or regular bus services.
+It’s trendy at night, with the Frog Nights Tour a popular choice for travellers to want to see the best of the wilderness in the night sky.